-Paris Saint Germain v Bordeaux
+PSG fans boo players despite win

 Post update

-Attempt missed.
-Enock Kwateng (Bordeaux) right footed shot from outside the box is high and wide to the right.
+Attempt blocked.
+Danylo Ignatenko (Bordeaux) right footed shot from outside the box is blocked.

 Post update